kittkod/422-winter-project2/README.txt

 Dollarless Dining
 -----------------
-Authors : Simone Badaruddin, Nithi Deivanayagam, Kylie Griffiths, Max Hermens, Jasmine Wallin Created : April-March 2024 for CS 422 Winter '24 project 2
+Authors : Simone Badaruddin, Nithi Deivanayagam, Kylie Griffiths, Max Hermens, Jasmine Wallin Created : February-March 2024 for CS 422 Winter '24 project 2

 Dollarless Dining is a program that aims to establish larger accessibility to free food resources around UO and the Eugene area.
 Users of this program can either